Applying for Admission: Bachelor’s Degree Programs

 - Submit official test results

-Freshman and transfer applicants with fewer than 30 semester credit hours must submit the results of either the ACT or the SAT examination.
+First-year and transfer applicants with fewer than 30 semester credit hours are encouraged to submit the results of either the ACT or the SAT examination.
 Please note that the ACCUPLACER, ASSET, COMPASS, ALEKS or other placement tests do not satisfy this requirement.
+Applicants are also encouraged to send in official results of Advanced Placement (AP), International Baccalaureate (IB) and/or CLEP scores.

 See Applying for Admission: International Students page for additional information.